Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts: Introduction

 The format of this Letter is as follows: In Section~\ref{sec:grb_hosts}, we summarize the catalog of \ac{GRB} host galaxies used in our analysis and assumptions regarding their \acp{SFH}.
 Our main results are in Section~\ref{sec:delay_time_distributions}, where we describe our inference methodology and present our constraints on the \ac{DTD} of short \acp{GRB}.
 We show implications of our constraints on the predicted compact object binary merger rate in Section~\ref{sec:merger_rate_evolution}.
-In Section~\ref{sec:discussion} we discuss caveats of our analysis, and highlight other aspects of binary stellar evolution and compact object binary formation that will be addressed in future work.
+In Section~\ref{sec:discussion} we discuss caveats of our analysis and highlight other aspects of binary stellar evolution and compact object binary formation that will be addressed in future work.
 We summarize our results in Section~\ref{sec:conclusions}.
 Throughout this work we employ a standard \texttt{WMAP} cosmology of $H_{0}$ = 69.6~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_{M}$ = 0.286, $\Omega_{\Lambda}$ = 0.714 \citep{Hinshaw2003,Bennett2014}, consistent with \cite{Nugent2022}.
+All code and data used in this analysis are available on Zenodo.\footnote{\url{https://doi.org/10.5281/zenodo.7015221}}